 - Ability to communicate clearly and effectively in English.

-- Additional fluency in a refugee language (e.g. Nepali, Tigrinya, Arabic, Burmese and/or Chin dialects, Kinyarwanda) is a bonus, but not required
+- Additional fluency in Tigrinya, Arabic, Burmese, Chin languages, Kinyarwanda or Swahili is a bonus, but not required

 - Means of private transportation is preferred, but not required